NakovD/SEDO-Exam-Prep-1-2/README.md

-Test from the main branch; more change to test jenkins;
+Test from the main branch; more change to test jenkins; more;